What is Credit Enhancement?

 - Securities with a higher credit rating will be most favored by investors and securities with a low credit rating will not be invested in.

-- Creates ambiguity among investors since credit enhancement might depict a false image of an issuer who is actually not performing well in its core business activities.
+- It creates ambiguity among investors since credit enhancement might depict a false image of an issuer who is actually not performing well in its core business activities.

 - It is a strategy adopted by organizations to improve their creditworthiness.